-melt is a song of love, of hope, of belonging and longing.
+melt is an oceanic song of love, of hope, of belonging and longing.
 It begins in the north west of England, on the shores of Morecambe Bay, and ends in a future that may or may not have been foreseen in the Arctic.

 Interspersed with images, tickertape on plastic updates, prose, poems and fragments, the book is an assemblage of joy and despair, of bodies, human and morethan.

 Buy direct from me and there’s a chance you’ll receive a gold plankton (see below) with the book.
 I’ve made forty of them which will be suck in at random in the books I have to sell, in celebration of those golden plants, secret to our survival, who provide every second breath we take.
 That’s either one you took before reading that sentence or the one after.
 Or buy direct from Waterloo Press.
 More ripples surrounding the book can be felt here

 melt is a book that demands our attention, slipping as it does, curiously and carefully, between enfolded worlds of intellect and feeling, giving us unique access to an archaeology of perception.
 As Hymas brings pressure to dailyness and the ordinary, she reminds us of the importance of locating ourselves in an increasingly precarious environment.
 This is a wise book that asks us to read slowly; a must read for these uncertain times.
 Deryn Rees-Jones